The influence of spin in black hole triplets: Setup

 \subsection{Initial Conditions}

-As in Paper I, we limit our dataset to the set of Pythagorean triangles with hypotenuse $<$ 100pc.
-ARCcode was provided by Prof. Seppo Mikkola \citep{Mikkola1993,Mikkola1996,Mikkola1999,Mikkola2002,Mikkola2006,Mikkola2008,Hellstrom2010,MikkolaElsev.2013,Mikkola2013} where we used up to 2.5$^{th}$ order pN corrections for 3-body simulations.
-The spin-orbit terms (which are presented at the 1.5 pN order \citep{Barker1975}) used in the numerical integration are explained in detail by \citet{Valtonen2010} and by \citet{Mikkola2020}.

-All black holes begin with zero initial velocity and only one of them is allowed to rotate - this is the biggest black hole in each triple system.
-The magnitude of the spin vector is kept to $<$1 in normalised units as a spin magnitude $=$1 results in zero surface gravity of the black hole and the theoretical naked singularity which cannot exist \citep{Bardeen1973,Wald1999}.
+All black holes begin with zero initial velocity and only one of them is allowed to rotate - this is the biggest black hole in each triplet system.
+The magnitude of the spin vector is kept to $<$1 in normalised units as a spin magnitude $=$1 results in zero surface gravity of the black hole and the theoretical naked singularity which theoretically cannot exist \citep{Bardeen1973,Wald1999}.
 All bodies start with co-ordinates limited to the xy-plane.
-Timescales were kept as in Paper I, with the crossing times of systems being utilized for comparisons of lifetimes.
-The distance unit was kept as 1 parsec throughout.
+Timescales were kept as in \citet{Chitan2021}, with the crossing times of systems being utilized for comparisons of lifetimes.